Best Clothes Hanger of 2021

 Amber King leads up this review and has over seven years of experience reviewing many different types of gear, including household items and outdoor apparel.
 As a past retail manager, working for Patagonia in Telluride, Colorado, she knows what goes into a quality clothes hanger having seen many that simply don't stack up when being used in the store.
 In addition to her experience in the industry and as a total gear nerd, she's a science teacher.
 She has years of experience creating comparative and hands-on tests to determine true performance differences.
 Not to mention, she's been hanging her own clothing for over 30 years.
 We also consult with other clothing experts in the field to see where they think the best uses lie.

 Our testing starts with taking a look at the most popular clothes hangers on the market.
 We select budget-friendly options, then order each at retail price.
-Finally, we actually test each out in our closets!
+Finally, we actually test each out in our closets.
+We continue testing throughout the year.
 We hang heavy pants, skirts, shirts, jeans, jackets, and more.
 Not only do we use each hanger for a few weeks, but we measure arm span, note features, and try to bend and break each option to measure durability.
 Finally, we take note of top performers which forges our recommendations.
-After spending over 60 hours with each clothing hanger, we can say we've done the legwork to truly test each product to form real recommendations that'll help you on your way to the best option out there.
+After spending hours with each clothing hanger, we can say we've done the legwork to truly test each product to form real recommendations that'll help you on your way to the best option out there.

 Analysis and Test Results